nevanscott/uxui0120/_lessons/visual-design.md

 ---
-title: 'Visual Design - Typography '
+title: 'How to use typography improve readability and to establish visual hierarchy '
 unit: 2
 day: 17
 topics: